PixarAnimationStudios/ruby-jss/test/README.md

   `/path/to/your/ruby-jss/gem/installation/test/bin/runtests --host myjss.company.com`

-IMPORTANT: It must be run on a Mac from a Finder session: it uses your keychain to store connection data and credentials, so you only have to provide them the first time or when changing them.
+**IMPORTANT:** It must be run on a Mac from a Finder session: it uses your keychain to store connection data and credentials, so you only have to provide them the first time or when changing them.(Don't have access to a Mac?
+Why are you using ruby-jss and Jamf Pro?)

-See below for the help output
+Want to test with a different version of ruby?
+Change the #! line of the `runtests` executable, or change your environment so that `/usr/bin/env ruby` points to the one you want.

-### Here's how this thing works:
+### Here's how this thing works

+[ Work In Progress ]

  - The individual tests are methods in classes defined in files in the 'tests' directory adjacent to this file.
  - In general, each class test a matching ruby-jss class, usually an APIObject (classic) or JPAPIResource (jamf pro).